 This excellent starter platform features a ball head, a sturdy, all-aluminum design, flip-lock legs, and as a maximum weight of 15 pounds.
 Best of all, it is available online at an extremely beginner-friendly price.
 Thankfully, unlike other “entry-level” tripods on the market, Dolica doesn’t seem to be skimping out on the build quality here, with hundreds of reviewers noting that they felt they were getting more than their money’s worth with the GX Proline series.

 Neewer has long made high-quality, mid-range tripods, and their new carbon fiber lineup is no exception to this rule.
 Featuring a 360-degree ball head, a clever monopod mode, and an 8-layer carbon fiber tubing system for added stability, very few tripods at this price range can claim to offer the same level of value found here.
 Featuring a maximum weight of 26.5 pounds, this should be more than enough for just about any camera/lens combo with room to spare.

-Manfrotto is one of the most popular manufacturer’s of high-end camera accessories on the market, and their carbon fiber line of tripods is a perfect example of their legendary build quality.
-The Manfrotto tripod uses ultra-high-quality carbon fiber supports that are extremely stable and yet incredibly light, making it an excellent choice for hikers and frequent travelers.
+Manfrotto is one of the most popular manufacturer’s of high-end camera accessories on the market, and their carbon fibre line of tripods is a perfect example of their legendary build quality.
+The Manfrotto tripod uses ultra-high-quality carbon fibre supports that are extremely stable and yet incredibly light, making it an excellent choice for hikers and frequent travellers.
 While the maximum safe weight is listed at 8.6 pounds, most people in the reviews section on Amazon noted that it can easily handle far more than that.
 If you are looking to really invest in your time-lapse arsenal, you can’t go wrong with Manfrotto.